Essam101/Star-Wars-App/README.md

 ## Caching
 When displaying the film name I noticed that the character obj has `List<String>` and the list contains URLs.
-So, to get the film names I should loop o(n) time and every time I need to request to get the data.
+In order to get the film names I should loop o(n) time and every time I need to request to get the data.
 Because of this, it will have bad performance.
 Therefore, I made the program able to cache the data and delete it every time the user closes the application.